 Skip to main content

 The health of your home can affect your personal health.
-June is National Healthy Homes Month, led by the Office of Lead Hazard Control and Healthy Homes (OLHCHH) at the U.S. Department of Housing and Urban Development (HUD).
+April is National Healthy Homes Month, led by the Office of Lead Hazard Control and Healthy Homes (OLHCHH) at the U.S. Department of Housing and Urban Development (HUD).

-All month, the Asthma and Allergy Foundation of America (AAFA) joins with HUD and OLHCHH to help raise awareness about ways to make your home healthier, especially for people with asthma and allergies.
+The Asthma and Allergy Foundation of America (AAFA) joins with HUD and OLHCHH to help raise awareness about ways to make your home healthier, especially for people with asthma and allergies.

 There are many factors that can affect your home’s health.
 Mold from a leaky roof or lead from old paint are some examples.
 When you have asthma or allergies, triggers and allergens in your home – such as dust, pests, and mold – can cause asthma and allergy symptoms.
 In the U.S., people spend about 90% of their time indoors, whether at school, home, or in the workplace.1 Reducing your exposure to your triggers is an important part of managing your asthma and allergies.

-How Does AAFA Advocate for Healthy Homes?
+How Does AAFA Advocate for Healthier Homes?

-Week 1 of National Healthy Homes Month focuses on making local impacts by working together “to improve the health and safety of housing, especially in disadvantaged communities.”
 The quality of housing is a major factor in asthma disparities in the United States.
 Families living in low-income housing are more likely to be exposed to harmful asthma triggers and are at a greater risk of having severe asthma.
-These families often lack the resources to address health issues in the home.
+These families often don’t have the resources to address health issues in the home.

 AAFA advocates for state and federal policies that promote healthy settings for people with asthma or allergies in various settings, including in rental and low-income housing.
-We also support reimbursement for preventative services and home assessments that provide asthma education for people with severe asthma.
+We also support repayment for preventative services and home assessments that provide asthma education for people with severe asthma.

-AAFA is a member of several coalitions that support improving housing on a national and community level, including the National Safe and Healthy Housing Coalition (NSHHC), DC Healthy Housing Collaborative (DCHHS), and California Asthma Financing Workgroup.
+AAFA is a member of several coalitions that also support improving housing on a national and community level, including the National Safe and Healthy Housing Coalition (NSHHC), DC Healthy Housing Collaborative (DCHHS), and California Asthma Financing Workgroup.

 How Can I Make My Home Healthier?